canro91/canro91.github.io/_posts/2020-12-04-UseCultureWhenParsing.md

 ---
 layout: post
-title: TIL&colon; Always Use a Culture When Parsing Numeric Strings in C#
+title: "TIL: Always Use a Culture When Parsing Numeric Strings in C#"
 tags: todayilearned csharp
 ---